 October 17, 1880

-In 1923, he was central to the creation of the Betar youth movement which would play a major role in teaching Jewish youth Hebrew language, culture and self-defense.
-In 1932, in response to immigration restrictions imposed by the British, he launched Af Al Pi (“In Spite Of”) to illegally bring Jews to Palestine from Europe, an endeavor which became increasingly important after the Nazis rose to power in 1933.
-Jabotinsky believed that an Arab minority in a Jewish state should have equal rights.
+In 1923, he is central to the creation of the Betar youth movement, which plays a major role in teaching Jewish youth Hebrew language, culture and self-defense.
+In 1932, in response to immigration restrictions imposed by the British, he launches Af Al Pi (“In Spite Of”) to illegally bring Jews to Palestine from Europe, an endeavor which becomes increasingly important after the Nazis rise to power in 1933.

 The Knesset website has a Jabotinsky page with a biography, bibliography of writings and photos.